 Now I don’t expect you to set your wedding date around expected crowd levels at Walt Disney World; however, a Disney honeymoon will be MUCH more relaxing (and romantic) during off-peak seasons like late spring and mid-fall.
 You might find better deals on airfare and lodging during those times, too.
 Leap's Crowd Calendar is a good place to start when deciding when to visit.

 2. Sign up for Disney’s Honeymoon Registry.

 Instead of getting four toaster ovens that you don’t need, sign up for Disney’s Honeymoon Registry and get exactly what you want.
-Of course, you’ll have already purchased discount tickets in advance, but your friends and family can give you everything from dinner at the Hoop Dee Doo Musical Revue to a shopping spree at Downtown Disney.
+Of course, you’ll have already purchased discount tickets in advance, but your friends and family can give you everything from dinner at the Hoop Dee Doo Musical Revue to a shopping spree at Disney Springs.
 For more information about Disney's Honeymoon Registry, click here.

 3. Stay at a Moderate or Deluxe Disney Hotel.

 Staying on-site for a Disney honeymoon is a must.
 You won’t have to worry about driving (just hop on the Disney bus and go) and the service is second to none.
 I would recommend at least a Moderate Resort, but since it’s your honeymoon, why not splurge on a Deluxe?
 There’s a much better selection of on-site recreation and dining options at the Deluxe Resorts.
 The Value Resorts are just fine, but the word “romance” doesn’t come to mind when I think of them.
-Get a breakdown of lodging options on our 'Where to Stay' page.
+See and book all Disney hotels here.